steveharsant/purgarr/README.md

-# purgarr
+# Purgarr

-Plunder the best, purge the rest!
+> Plunder the best, purge the rest!